-Jakob Burnham is a PhD Candidate and Instructor in the History Department at Georgetown University.
+Jakob Burnham is a PhD Candidate at Georgetown and a Visiting Assistant Professor at the University of North Texas.
 He received his BA in International Relations and French Language and Literature, with a minor in History, from the University of Kentucky in 2016, and his master’s degree in History from Georgetown in 2018.
 His dissertation, Producing Pondichéry: Social Lives and Urban Development in French India, 1699-1757, examines how French and European colonial agents, South Asian residents, and other itinerant subjects built their newly founded port-city into a globally connected trading nexus.
 Burnham’s research takes a particular interest in how the domestic and urban economies of the European port-city in South Asia became entangled with and eventually helped to perpetuate indentured, bonded and enslaved labor networks across the Indian Ocean.
 Burnham has studied the Indian Ocean World since his arrival at Georgetown University and has conducted research in archives from France, the US, the United Kingdom, Réunion, and India.
 His research and scholarly work has been supported by the US Department of Education, the US Fulbright Commission, the Newberry Library, and the Society for French Historical Studies.

 George Clay is a PhD candidate in the Georgetown History Department.
 Originally from the United Kingdom, he received his BA and MPhil from the University of Cambridge.
 He works on slavery and empire in the seventeenth-century Caribbean, with his PhD dissertation examining slavery in both the English and the Spanish empires with a particular focus on the religious and ideological dimensions of the institution.
 His work is based on archival research conducted in Bogotá, Cartagena, Madrid, Seville, and London, which has been generously supported by the Georgetown Americas Institute and the Graduate School of Arts and Sciences.
 He is also interested in the History of Emotions, and the theoretical problem of how to write histories which analyze emotions as engines of historical change.
 He has also worked extensively on Jesuit history, including the intellectual history of Jesuits, slavery, and empire.
 He studied Jesuit slaveholding as a Mellon Fellow at Saint Louis University in Spring Semester 2023.